-20 km of biking/hiking trails & 3.4 km of trails for hikers onlY
+21 km of biking/hiking trails and 3.4 km of trails for hikers only

-Remember trail etiquette - take only pictures, leave only footprints & use only marked trails!
+Remember trail etiquette - take only pictures, leave only footprints, and use only marked trails!

 Trails for Hikers Only